Content of the study:

 • other gases

-What signifies industrial gas are the many areas of usage including the chemical sector (oxygen, nitrogen, hydrogen, CO), food processing (nitrogen and CO2), metal processing (oxygen, argon) or health (oxygen, nitrous oxide).
+Industrial gases are used in a wide variety of sectors: chemicals (oxygen, nitrogen, hydrogen, CO), food processing (nitrogen and CO2), metallurgy (oxygen, argon) and health (oxygen, nitrous oxide).
 [Chemistry Info]

-Finally, hydrogen is a gas to watch where the government together with the EU are investing heavily to develop.
+Finally, hydrogen is a gas whose development needs to be monitored, and in which the government and the EU are investing heavily.

 1.2 The global market is expanding

-In this section we use data from UN Comtrade to analyse the trade of industrial gas.
-In particular, we use the code **** - Hydrogen, rare gases, and other non-metals.
-This category is slightly larger than the industrial gas sector overall, however the trends in terms of trading partners still hold ...
+In this section, we use UN Comtrade data to analyze the industrial gas trade.
+In particular, we use the code HS**** - Hydrogen, rare gases and other non-metals.
+This category is slightly larger than industrial gas, but the trends in terms of trading partners are applicable to the smaller industrial gas ...

 2.1 Which industries use which gas?